-An electric version of the Lexus UX called the UX 300e will be joining the range in 2020.
-We will build a separate page for that model, so be sure to check back soon.
+An electric version of the Lexus UX called the UX 300e joined the range in 2020.
+We have built a separate page for that model as it drives somewhat differently to the conventional UX Hybrid models covered here.

 The UX has received mostly average to good scores from the UK motoring media.
 Reviewers have praised its urban fuel economy and driving dynamics, which are greatly helped by its hybrid drivetrain, but have criticised its poor infotainment system and cramped interior dimensions.